mindsdb/mindsdb/docs/mindsdb-docs/docs/custom-model/huggingface.md

 ## How to Bring the HuggingFace Model to MindsDB

-To bring your HuggingFace model to MindsDB, run the `CREATE PREDICTOR` statement as below.
+To bring your HuggingFace model to MindsDB, run the `#!sql CREATE PREDICTOR` statement as below.

 ```sql
 CREATE PREDICTOR mindsdb.huggingface_model